beltoforion/AI-Infinite-Zoom-Generator/README.md

-# Generating Zoom Animations from AI Outpainting
+# Generating Zoom Animations from an AI Outpainting image series
 This python program can turn a series of AI generated images into a zoom animation.
 It is taking an image sequence as input that was created with a generative AI using a constant zoom factor.
 You have probably already seen outpainted ai zoom sequences as their base images are now quite easy to create since [Midjourney introduces the zoom out feature](https://docs.midjourney.com/docs/zoom-out) in Version 5.